arnodelorme/wp15/usecase-2.5/README.md

 This implements ...

-The pipeline is expected to be executed on a Linux computer.
+The pipeline is expected to be executed on a Linux computer and Matlab R2020b.

 ## Input data